dereuromark/cakephp-shim/docs/Features.md

 ## Database

 ### UUID as BINARY(36)
 Currently CakePHP still mainly only supports/promotes CHAR(36).
-The BINARY types are much more performant, though.
+The BINARY types are much more [performant](http://iops.io/blog/storing-billions-uuid-fields-mysql-innodb/), though.

-The clean way would be to mark those columns as uuid manually:
+The clean way would be to mark those columns as type `uuid` manually:
 ```php
 // In your Table class
 protected function _initializeSchema(Table $table) {